MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 transaction in Materialize before their transaction commits in the upstream source.
 This is still a powerful and useful guarantee to provide.
 Therefore, we should break the second bullet point into the two properties described above and indicate that we only plan to support the first property.
-> Any write from an upstream source that has been acknowledged by Materialize will be visible in all future queries.

 Proposal: When STORAGE wants to acknowledge some data that has a timestamp `ts`, it must wait until it knows that the global timestamp is larger than or equal to `ts`.
 STORAGE can discover this by one of the following ways (NOTE: these